Crypto Leverage Trading Explained

 If you are aware of these risks and avoid the most important mistakes you are going to have a safer journey to your goals while investing in derivative products or futures markets.
 To learn more, read our guide on risk management while trading crypto with leverage.

 Difficult to understand – The reason why I highlight this as a risk is that many times beginner traders can get caught off guard when they first use borrowed funds to trade with.
-First of all, you need to be able to calculate your leverage ratios correctly to know how much capital you are using.
+First of all, you need to be able to calculate your ratios correctly to know how much capital you are using.
 Second, the platforms that offer this style of investing a usually a little bit more complicated since there is another dimension to the investment process.
 Make sure you understand what you are doing and how all the moving parts work before you start.

 High fees – This is a risk that is not obvious to new investors but it can slowly eat your account and indirectly make you lose money if you are not cautious.
-Without knowing it, you might be paying $10 or even $50 per opened position if you are using leverage ratios over 1:20.
+Without knowing it, you might be paying $10 or even $50 per opened position if you are using ratios over 1:20.
 This can pretty quickly result in large losses for active day traders that open 10 – 100 positions per day.
 Many exchanges also charge an overnight fee if you keep your positions open longer than 24 hours.

 Unexpected losses – The crypto market is volatile as it is, but with added buying power the amount you stand to lose and the speed of loss can become almost uncontrolled if you are unlucky.
 Some positions that start out well can turn sour in an instant and you may lose hundreds of dollars in a matter of seconds if you are not paying attention.

 Margin call – A margin call is a risk to your whole account.
 When you get margin called, your exchange is telling you that your losses have almost grown too big for your account size and if you take on more losses you will lose all your funds or more.
-This is the warning sign that you have taken on too much leverage for your own good.
+This is the warning sign that you have taken on too much margin for your good.
 Scale down and start over.

 LiquidationLiquidation is every crypto investor’s nightmare.
 Liquidation happens after you get a margin call and you did not act properly.
 When your losses grow bigger than your margin account balance your exchange will force close all your open positions which will result in a total loss of all your trading capital.
 You have to pay back leverage in crypto and if you get liquidated all the funds in your account go to pay the loss.